Producer railway cars

 - Shipping a car that has been fumigated is prohibited.

 - An administrator must apply for producer railway cars online.
-Producers who are administering their own cars may apply online or complete the Application for Producer to Obtain Railway Cars form and mail or fax it to the Canadian Grain Commission.
+Producers who are administering their own cars may apply online or complete the Application for Producer to Obtain Railway Cars form and mail or fax it to the Canadian Grain Commission (contact information is listed below).

-- Submit a $27.50 non-refundable fee to the Canadian Grain Commission for each car applied for.
-Payment may be by credit card (MasterCard, Visa, American Express) or cheque.
-Important: Fees increase on April 1, 2017.
-Updated fees are available at Producer railway car application - service standard and fees.
+- Payment may be by credit card (MasterCard, Visa, American Express) or electronic funds transfer.
 An application will not be processed until the fee is paid.

 - If paying by credit card, the Canadian Grain Commission will contact the applicant for more information.
 Do not provide account information on an application.

-- The Canadian Grain Commission will send an acknowledgement letter acknowledging the receipt of the producer railway car application(s), once the application(s) has been processed
+- The Canadian Grain Commission will send a letter acknowledging the receipt of the producer railway car application(s), once the application(s) have been processed.

-- A copy of the credit card transaction will be attached to the acknowledgement letter if the car application fee was paid by credit card.
+- A copy of the credit card transaction and a receipt will be emailed if the car application fee was paid by credit card.

 Note: Once a credit card payment is processed, all credit card information is destroyed.